Women Strike for Peace: Nevada testing sites and their effects

+The Greater St. Louis Citizens’ Committee for Nuclear Information initiated the Baby Tooth Survey.
+This was a plan to collect 50,000 baby teeth per year, in order to test them and provide a record of how much strontium-90 children in the surrounding areas were taking in.
+The concentration of strontium-90 is considered the most hazardous form of atomic debris.
+Participants were asked to mail in the baby teeth of their children in order to participate.
+Parents were so concerned by the extensive nuclear testing in the atmosphere and the resulting radioactive product that they were very likely to participate in the survey and send in their children’s teeth.
+One piece of evidence that raised concern was that the milk from around the area had some of the highest results when it came to containing strontium-90.
+“Pure Milk Not Poison” became a common slogan and concerns about the milk led to boycotts and use of powdered milk as a substitute.
+The results of the survey were clear when it was shown that when testing teeth from children that had been bottle fed, the strontium-90 content increased from 1949 to 1953, but then increased very rapidly between 1954 and 1955, which coincided with the major nuclear testing that began in 1953.

 Post-1960s

 In Los Angeles, in 1965 and 1970, the Women Strike for Peace Movement, headed by Mary Clarke, published a cookbook that Clarke inspired.
 The cookbooks, Peace de Resistance, were printed by the noted Ward Ritchie at the Anderson, Ritchie & Simon Press.
 Author Esther Lewin had lived in France for a period of time and was well-versed in French cooking.
 Lewin included simple recipes for those days when WSP required their efforts and more complicated recipes for the more relaxed days.

 WSP remained a significant voice in the peace movement throughout the 1980s and 1990s, speaking out against U.S. intervention in Latin America and the Persian Gulf states.
 On June 12, 1982, Women Strike for Peace helped organize one million people who demanded an end to the arms race.
 In 1988, they supported Carolyna Marks in the creation of the Unique Berkeley Peace Wall, as well as similar walls in Oakland, Moscow, Hiroshima, and Israel (a joint Jewish and Palestinian children's Peace Wall).
 In 1991, they protested the Iraq-Persian Gulf War; afterwards, they urged the American government to lift sanctions on Iraq.
 In the late 1990s, Women Strike for Peace mainly focused on nuclear disarmament.